JosephTLyons/text-align/README.md

   isn't possible or if the undo is too far back in the undo history.
 This means it might make sense to add a de-justify algorithm, although I'll need to think about this for a bit.

-## Bugs:

-* Not working with certain elements in code files (like ending brackets and braces), however, I cannot imagine anyone using this package to manipulate code.
-At any rate, I will try to fix this.

-## TODO:

-* Currently, the `justify` algorithm does its best to evenly distribute spaces between words in a line, but then any leftover spaces will get places into the leftmost spaces and slowly work their way towards the right.
-This was just my initial solution to get the package out, but I realize that this left-heavy space placement is a bit unappealing in its asymmetry.
-I'd like to work on it so that it evenly places spaces on the left side of a row, on the right side, and in the center.
 * Any extra micro-optimizations.
 I'm not too familiar with the Atom API or JavaScript, so I'm sure there are places where improvements can be made to speed up the code.
 I absolutely welcome any pull requests that might lead to more efficient solutions.
 - Don't select text if it wasn't adjusted (too long or 0 length)

-## Notes:
+## Bugs:

-* You will not find v0.1.0 at all.  v0.1.0 relates to an earlier version of this package called `center-align` and is no longer published.
+* Not working with certain elements in code files (like ending brackets and braces), however, I cannot imagine anyone using this package to manipulate code.
+At any rate, I will try to fix this.